What is Self-Esteem in Childhood?

 - An internal attribution would be, “I am terrible at math.
 I always fail those tests.”

-When your child makes a mistake, let them face the consequences of that decision if it is safe to do so.
+When your child makes a mistake, let them face the consequences if it is safe to do so.
 Provide loving and direct coaching about overcoming the obstacle they are facing.

 Let’s pretend this time that your child is failing language arts because of missing assignments.

 First, sit down and ask what is happening.
 Listen to your child’s beliefs about the situation without showing anger.
 See what attribution style they are using from the list above.
-Can they be more specific, less personal, and more changeable in the way they see the situation?
+Can they be more specific, less personal, and more changeable in how they see the situation?

 Next, ask what support they may need.
 Your child may need you to hire a tutor, or they may need to attend after-school help.
 If it is due to organization, perhaps your child needs help getting organized, finding a quiet space in the house, or learning some study strategies.